jgrayson88/RoundRobinSimulation/README.md

 - CPU utilization
 - Throughput

-A configuration file needs to be created in order to use this program and it must follow the below format:
+A configuration file needs to be created in order to use this program and it must follow the below format (don't include bullet pts):

-one 0 5
+- one 0 5
-two 5 4
+- two 5 4
-three 6 12
+- three 6 12
-four 8 14
+- four 8 14